ANL-CESAR/XSBench/README.txt

 		value is set to 11,303.
 This corresponds to the average number of actual gridpoints per nuclide in the H-M Large model as run by OpenMC with the actual ACE ENDF cross-section data.

+		Note that this option will override the number of default grid -points as set by the '-s' option.

 	-l <lookups>